Article contents

 Lifetime ISAs can be either a Stocks and Shares Lifetime ISA, or a Cash Lifetime ISA.
 Both act just the same as a regular Stocks and Shares ISA or Cash ISA, but you get the 25% Government bonus too!

 If you’ve already bought your first home, or you’ll need the money before you turn 60, there’s no real benefit to opening a Lifetime ISA.
-You’d be better off saving your money in another type of ISA – our recommendation is a Stocks and Shares ISA.
+You’d be better off saving your money in another type of ISA – our recommendation is a cheap Stocks and Shares ISA.

 Instead of saving cash or investing in stocks & shares, an Innovative Finance ISA lets you lend your money to borrowers (individuals or businesses) – called peer-to-peer (P2P) lending.